King-Fai Li, PhD

 of the chemical and thermodynamic changes in the stratosphere is a key for

 understanding how solar cycle may relate decadal changes in our climate.
-Recent

-yet.
 One of my research interests is to characterize the stratospheric changes

 related to the solar cycle in temperature, ozone, and other chemical species from

 both models and ground-based/satellite observations.
-I showed that with the recent

-change.
 These work have been summarized in

 -